tompi/cheapino/readme.md

 Checkout the [troubleshooting guide](doc/troubleshooting.md) if your Cheapino does not work.

 See the [firmware guide](doc/firmware.md) for how to build and customize keyboard firmware.
+News: both v1 and v2 supports vial, checkout the cheapino_vial.uf2 in the releases.

 If you just want to flash [Miryoku](https://github.com/manna-harbour/miryoku) on your Cheapino, download the [uf2 file from the release section](https://github.com/tompi/cheapino/releases/download/v1.0/cheapino_manna-harbour_miryoku.uf2),